xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

 - **Want to filter conversations?**

   By default, building with XMTP SDKs lists all conversations a user has regardless of which app started the conversation.
 This concept is called an [interoperable inbox](https://xmtp.org/docs/dev-concepts/interoperable-inbox).

-    If you want to provide a filtered view of the user’s interoperable inbox, you can use filters.
-To learn more, see [Filter conversations](https://xmtp.org/docs/client-sdk/javascript/tutorials/filter-conversations).
+If you want to provide filtered views of the user’s interoperable inbox, you can [use conversation filters](/docs/client-sdk/javascript/tutorials/filter-conversations).

 - **Want to label conversations?**

   When you display a user’s full interoperable inbox, the user may see multiple ongoing conversations they are having with another address.
-To help clarify the UX for users, provide conversation labels.
-To learn more, see [Label conversations](https://xmtp.org/docs/client-sdk/javascript/tutorials/label-conversations).
+To help clarify the UX for users, [use conversation labels](/docs/client-sdk/javascript/tutorials/label-conversations).

 - **Want app feedback from XMTP Labs?**

   Message `prxshant.eth` using [xmtp.chat](https://xmtp.chat/) with a link to your demo video or TestFlight.

 ## Launch your app